DanielLin9406/snippets-designPatterns/Readme.md

-# Code Snippets and Some Design Pattern
+# Code Snippets and Design Patterns

 A bunch of collections of code snippets, design-pattern and tricks for my daily usage.